Go To Previous Page

 6. Wildlife Rehabilitator

-Wildlife rehabilitators care for injured or orphaned wild animals with the goal of releasing them back into their natural habitats.
+Wildlife rehabilitators care for injured or orphaned wild animals.
+Their goal is to treat them and release them back into nature.
+They usually work in rehabilitation centers.

 Educational Qualification: